-In the continuous time setting, some technical upper-semicontinuous condition is required on the admissible contracts $Y$ to ensure the existence of the optimal exit time of the agents.
-In the discrete time setting, such technical condition is not required in the classical optimal stopping theory.
-We hence provide an analogue of the main results on the principal-agent problem, by developing the same techniques in the discrete time framework.
-We can also show the convergence of the discrete time problems to the continuous time problem as time step turns to $0$.
-In particular, this could induce natural numerical approximation methods for the initial continuous time principal-agent problem.
-Finally, by Bank-El Karoui's representation theorem in the discrete time setting, we can identify the properties of the process $L$ when $Y$ is Markovian and/or continuous w.r.t. some underlying process $X$, which allows us to provide solutions of the principal-agent problem when one restricts to the class of all Markovian and/or continuous contracts.
+In the continuous-time setting, some technical upper-semicontinuous condition is required on the admissible contracts $Y$ to ensure the existence of the optimal exit time of the agents.
+In the discrete-time setting, such technical condition is not required in the classical optimal stopping theory.
+We hence provide an analogue of the main results on the exit contract design problem, by developing the same techniques in the discrete-time framework.
+We can also show the convergence of the discrete-time problems to the continuous-time problem as time step tends to $0$.
+In particular, this could induce natural numerical approximation methods for the initial continuous-time exit contract problem.
+Finally, by Bank-El Karoui's representation theorem in the discrete-time setting, we can identify the properties of the process $L$ when $Y$ is Markovian and/or continuous w.r.t. some underlying process $X$, which allows us to study the contract design problem when one is restricted to choose from the class of all Markovian and/or continuous contracts.

 The rest of the paper is organized as follows.
-In Section \ref{sec:PA_continuous}, we formulate our principal-agent problem in a continuous time framework, and provide an approach to decouple the principal's and agents' problems based on Bank-El Karoui's representation theorem.
-It is shown that that the principal's problem is equivalent to an optimal control problem or a multiple optimal stopping problem, and the existence of the optimal contract is obtained.
-In Section \ref{sec:PA_discrete}, we develop the analogue techniques for a discrete time principal-agent problem, and show its convergence to the continuous time one as time step goes to $0$.
-Finally, in Section \ref{sec:Markovian}, we stay in the discrete time setting and study the problem with Markovian and/or continuous contracts.
+In Section \ref{sec:PA_continuous}, we formulate our exit contract design problem in a continuous-time framework, and provide an approach to decouple the principal's and agents' problems based on Bank-El Karoui's representation theorem.
+It is shown that the principal's problem (i.e. exit contract design problem) is equivalent to an optimal control problem or a multiple optimal stopping problem, and the existence of the optimal contract is obtained.
+Some examples and interpretations are provided in the end.
+In Section \ref{sec:PA_discrete}, we develop the analogue techniques for the discrete-time problem, and show its convergence to the continuous-time one as time step goes to $0$.
+Finally, in Section \ref{sec:Markovian}, we stay in the discrete-time setting and study the problem with Markovian and/or continuous contracts.